AI For CPA Firms

 Tax questions can be risky

 Correct.
-The call plan should answer only approved operational questions and route tax advice, representation, entity, audit, penalty, and notice issues to qualified staff.
+The call path should answer only approved operational questions and route tax advice, representation, entity, audit, penalty, and notice issues to qualified staff.

 Our clients already use a portal